Some people say it is Haram to go on Palestine protests because there are people who are sinning present. Is this true?

 In reality, the sin prevalent at speakers’ corner will be far worse than the protest.
 People will be promoting all kinds of Kufr (disbelief), immorality and obscenity.
 Many will insult Islam and our beloved Prophet ﷺ.
 These are far worse crimes than the playing of musical instruments.
 Yet, many of those who prohibit protests due to the presence of sin, are regular attendees at speakers’ corner.

 Another distinction between a protest and speakers’ corner is that nobody is actually calling to sin at the protest.
 Whereas people are directly calling to sin and Kufr at speakers’ corner.
 The incoherence of the argument they make is obvious, but people still follow these strange views.
-This is a sad result of a sectarian or cultish adherence to one’s group or teachers.
+As such, this is a sad result of a sectarian or cultish adherence to one’s group or teachers.

 Conclusion